summerwind/whitebox-controller/docs/getting-started.md

 ## Building your reconciler

-Next, implement `reconciler.sh`, which is a command to be executed when the status of the Hello resource changes. **Reconciler** is a component in the Kubernetes controller that is responsible for coordinating the state between resources.
-Whitebox Controller can replace Reconciler with any command.
+Next, implement `reconciler.sh`, which is a command to be executed when the status of 'Hello' resource changes. **Reconciler** is a component in the Kubernetes controller that is responsible for coordinating the state between resources.
+Whitebox Controller can replace reconciler with any command.

-The Whitebox Controller executes a command when changes are made in the watched resource, and writes the changed resource information with JSON format as follows to the stdin of the command.
+Before implementing your reconciler, let's understand the inputs and outputs.
+Whitebox Controller executes a command when changes are made in the watched resource, and writes the changed resource information with JSON format as follows to the stdin of the command.

 ```
 {